-- A. When an arbitration becomes necessary to resolve a dispute, the parties will contact the Federal Mediation and Conciliation Service ("FMCS") for a panel of eleven (11) arbitrators.
-The Union shall contact the Employer within twenty (20) days to select an arbitrator once the FMCS panel has been received.
-The parties shall select the arbitrator by alternately striking one (1) name at a time from the list of eleven (11) until only one (1) name remains on the list.
-The parties demanding arbitration will strike first.
-The name of the arbitrator remaining on the list shall be accepted by the parties as the arbitrator, and arbitration shall commence on a mutually acceptable date.
-Alternatively, the parties may select an arbitrator by mutual agreement. - B. Pre-submission meeting.
+E. Pre-submission meeting.
 No later than seven (7) working days prior to the scheduled arbitration meeting, the parties shall exchange information and attempt to agree on the phrasing of the question(s) to be submitted to the arbitrator.
 Each party shall inform the other of any witnesses it intends to present testimony at the hearing and whether or not either party intends, if known, to file a post-hearing brief.

-12.07 Authority of the Arbitrator
+Section 12.07 Authority of the Arbitrator

-- A. Question as to whether a matter is arbitrable shall be decided by the arbitrator.
+A. Question as to whether a matter is arbitrable shall be decided by the arbitrator.
 The arbitrator shall make a preliminary determination on the question.
-Once a determination is made that the matter is arbitrable, the arbitrator shall then proceed to hear the merits of the dispute. - B. The parties agree that the decision or award of the arbitrator shall be final and binding.
+Once a determination is made that the matter is arbitrable, the arbitrator shall then proceed to hear the merits of the dispute.

+B. The parties agree that the decision or award of the arbitrator shall be final and binding.
 The arbitrator's function is to interpret the Agreement and is limited to considering the particular issue(s) set forth in the written grievance and responses.
 The arbitrator shall have no authority to rule contrary to, amend, add to, subtract from or eliminate any of the terms of this Agreement.
 The arbitrator shall have no power to modify a penalty or other management action except by finding a contractual violation.
 The arbitrator shall not award or grant any right, privilege, or benefit to the Union or Employees not provided for by this Agreement.

-- C. The arbitrator shall be requested to provide a written decision and award within 30 working days of the hearing's completion or after receipt of post-hearing briefs, unless the parties consent to a longer time. - D. Each party shall bear its own expenses associated with the arbitration.
+C. The arbitrator shall be requested to provide a written decision and award within 30 working days of the hearing's completion or after receipt of post-hearing briefs, unless the parties consent to a longer time.

+D. Each party shall bear its own expenses associated with the arbitration.
 The arbitrator shall assign his/her fees and expenses to the losing party, i.e., either to the Union or to the Employer; if there is no losing party, the fees and expenses shall be apportioned by the arbitrator between the parties.
-The parties shall use their best efforts to minimize the costs of any arbitration. - E. A grievant shall be allowed to attend the arbitration proceeding without loss of pay.
+The parties shall use their best efforts to minimize the costs of any arbitration.

+E. A grievant shall be allowed to attend the arbitration proceeding without loss of pay.
 If the grievance is a class action, the Union may designate which grievant shall represent the class at arbitration without loss of pay.
 Witnesses, who are employed by the Employer, may participate in arbitration without loss of pay for time required to testify at the hearing.
 Union officers or Stewards who want to attend the arbitration will be required to use ASEA business leave bank.

-Article 13 - Miscellaneous Provisions
+Article 13 - PERSONNEL POLICIES HANDBOOK

-13.01 Sitka Personnel Policies Handbook
+Section 13.01 Personnel Policies Handbook Applies